ibrahimf90/rentmycar/README.md

 ## Rent My Car — Smart Vehicle Rental Management Platform

 This comprehensive car rental management system provides a streamlined platform for customers to browse, reserve, and manage vehicle rentals with ease.
-Built using PHP and MySQL, the application combines secure user authentication with a centralized administration panel, enabling efficient management of vehicles, bookings, and customer accounts.
+Built using PHP and MySQL, the application combines secure user authentication, enabling efficient management of bookings, and customer accounts.
 The system is designed with scalability in mind, making it suitable for both small rental businesses and expanding vehicle fleets.

 ## Key Features